w0lfschild/cDock-Issue-Tracker/README.md

 # Installation

-- Install SIMBL
 - Download the latest release of cDock 2
-- Move cDock.bundle to /Library/Application Support/SIMBL/Plugins/cDock.bundle
 - Open cDock 2
+    - You may be required to install SIMBL, cDock will do this for you
+    - You may be required to disable rootless, cDock will inform you but cannot automate this process
 - Theme away

 ![Preview](preview.png)